ELECTRICAL SCIENCE I - 2023/4

 Part B - Fields and Charges

-Electrostatics: Electric charge, static electricity and current/Coulomb, Fields (conception of scalar vs basic vector) and field lines.
+Electrostatics: Electric charge, static electricity, fields (conception of scalar vs basic vector) and field lines.
 Field strength and potential, potential gradients in uniform fields.
 Capacitance (fields, forces, energy) and dielectrics.
-Coulomb’s law (test charges, force vs strength vs potential, work moving charge).
+Coulomb’s law (test charges, force vs strength vs potential, electrical work).
 Gauss Law.
 Applications of electrostatics.

 |Assessment type||Unit of assessment||Weighting|